Skip to the content.

 MergeBenchmarks — MinHeap.ReplaceMin vs ExtractMin + Insert

-Isolates the merge inner loop from disk I/O. K pre-sorted in-memory sources, two methods running the same merge with different heap operation patterns.
+Isolates the merge inner loop from disk I/O. K pre-sorted in-memory sources (1M items merged), two methods running the same merge with different heap operation patterns.

 Method K Mean Ratio